yukun-dong/how-to/[Document]-Add-single-sign-on-(Preview-feature).md

     this.dialog.addCommand("ShowUserProfile", "show", showUserInfo);
     ```

-    and add following lines after the above line to register a new command `photo` and hook up with method `showUserImage` added above:
+    and add the following lines to register a new command `photo` and connect it with the method `showUserImage`:

     ```
     // As shown here, you can add your own parameter into the `showUserImage` method